PedroDKE/LibriS2S/README.md

 --aeneas_head_max 120 \
 --aeneas_tail_min 5 \
 ```
-**note:** the example folder in this repo already contains the first two chapters from [Undine](https://librivox.org/undine-by-friedrich-de-la-motte-fouque/) scraped from librivox and their transcripts and (modified) tsv table retrieved from [librivoxDeEn](https://www.cl.uni-heidelberg.de/statnlpgroup/librivoxdeen/).
+**note:** the example folder in this repo already contains the first two chapters from [Undine](https://librivox.org/undine-by-friedrich-de-la-motte-fouque/) scraped from librivox and their transcripts and (modified) tsv table retrieved from LibrivoxDeEn .
 Additional data to align can be scraped by using the same file shown previously and combined with the provided data from LibriVoxDeEn

 Additionally with this repo the full allignment for the 8 following books with the LibrivoxDeEn id's are also given: